Helmets: A Matter of Choice?

 Many motorcycle riders believe wearing a helmet should be a choice.
 The legislators, in order to avoid a prolonged debate on the subject, often invoke pressure from insurance companies as one of the major reasons for the helmet requirement for the younger riders.

-Another 19 states allow you to toss the helmet once you reach the age of 18.
+There are some states that allow you to toss the helmet once you reach the age of 18.
 This seems rather reasonable, considering that young drivers are just getting a grasp of the road and are more prone to accidents.

 Most riders tend to accept this also.
 Minors have limited rights across the board, so urging a bit of restraint seems pragmatic.